cvanaret/Uno/README.md

 ```
 ./uno_ampl path_to_file/file.nl
 ```

+### Combination of ingredients

-To choose a globalization mechanism, use the argument (choose one of the possible options in brackets):
+To pick a globalization mechanism, use the argument (choose one of the possible options in brackets):
 ```
 -mechanism [LS|TR]
 ```
-To choose a constraint relaxation strategy, use the argument:
+To pick a constraint relaxation strategy, use the argument:
 ```
 -constraint-relaxation [feasibility-restoration|l1-relaxation]
 ```
-To choose a globalization strategy, use the argument:
+To pick a globalization strategy, use the argument:
 ```
 -strategy [penalty|filter|nonmonotone-filter]
 ```
-To choose a subproblem method, use the argument:
+To pick a subproblem method, use the argument:
 ```
 -subproblem [QP|LP|barrier]
 ```
+The options can be combined in the same command line.

+### Presets

+Uno presets are strategy combinations that correspond to existing solvers (as well as known values for their hyperparameters).
+Uno 1.0 implements three presets:
+* `filtersqp` mimics filterSQP (trust-region feasibility restoration filter SQP method);
+* `ipopt` mimics IPOPT (line-search feasibility restoration filter barrier method);
+* `byrd` mimics Byrd's S$\ell_1$QP (line-search $\ell_1$ merit S$\ell_1$QP method).

-To choose a preset, use the argument:
+To pick a preset, use the argument:
 ```
 -preset [filtersqp|ipopt|byrd]
 ```
-The options can be combined in the same command line.
-Autocompletion is active.